marcteale/home-assistant.io/source/_integrations/nest.markdown

 1. If you haven't already, begin the setup flow in Home Assistant.  {% my config_flow_start badge domain=page.ha_domain %}

-2. Once you have entered all your project configuration data into Home Assistant, a new tab will open.
+2. A new tab will open once you have entered all your project configuration data into Home Assistant.
 You will be prompted to choose a Google account.
 Use the same developer account you configured above.

 3. The *Google Nest permissions* screen will allow you to choose which devices to configure and lets you select devices from multiple homes.
 You will likely want to enable everything, but you can leave out any feature you do not wish to use with Home Assistant.
-Finish you selections and click Next.
+Finish your selections and click Next.

     ![Screenshot of Nest permissions authorization](/images/integrations/nest/oauth_approve.png)

 4. You will be redirected to another account selection page.

 5. You may see a warning screen that says *Google hasn't verified this app*.
-This is because this process uses an unverified developer workflow.
+This is because the developer of this app--which is *you*--has not been verified.
 As long as you trust yourself, click *Continue* to proceed.

     ![Screenshot OAuth warning](/images/integrations/nest/oauth_app_verification.png)